 Gutenberg borrowed money from Johannes Fust to fund his project and in 1452, Fust joined Gutenberg as a partner to create books.
 They set about printing calendars, pamphlets and other ephemera.

 For the Bible, Gutenberg used 300 separate molded letter blocks and 50,000 sheets of paper.
-Many fragments of the books survive, with 21 complete copies, and four complete copies of the vellum version.
+Many fragments of the books survive.
+There are 21 complete copies of the Gutenberg Bible, and four complete copies of the vellum version.

-In 1455, Fust foreclosed on Gutenberg and, in an ensuing lawsuit, all of Gutenberg’s equipment went to Fust and Peter Schoffer of Gernsheim, Germany, a former calligrapher.
+In 1455, Fust foreclosed on Gutenberg.
+In an ensuing lawsuit, all of Gutenberg’s equipment went to Fust and Peter Schoffer of Gernsheim, Germany, a former calligrapher.

 Gutenberg is believed to have continued printing, probably producing an edition of the Catholicon, a Latin dictionary, in 1460.
 But Gutenberg ceased any efforts at printing after 1460, possibly due to impaired vision.
 He died in 1468.